Harry Potter is authoritarian poison

 Forms of punishment and their pros and cons

 - Some of the things they use that punishment for aren't even close to inherently wrong.
 Any of the "unforgivable curses", one of which simply kills a person, another of which takes control of someone's body, and the last of which causes extreme pain.
-Clearly all three of these can be used for good.

 - The rule against telling muggles about magic.
 I'll talk about the logical absurdity of this below, but it's worse morally than logically, because it's disrespectful and wrong to keep such massive secrets from one's friends.
 Threatening someone with expulsion or imprisonment to keep those secrets?
 That's a whole other level of evil.